Jake Fraley Player Props: Reds vs. Mets

 Jake Fraley At The Plate

-- Fraley is batting .236 with four doubles, two home runs and 15 walks.
+- Fraley is hitting .239 with five doubles, two home runs and 15 walks.

-- In 31 games played this season, he has gone deep in two of them.
+- He has gone deep in two of 32 games played this season, and in 1.9% of his plate appearances.

-- Fraley has driven in a run in 11 games this season (35.5%), including five games with more than one RBI (16.1%).
-He has also driven in three or more of his team's runs in two contests.
+- Fraley has driven in a run in 12 games this year (37.5%), including five games with more than one RBI (15.6%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.